Vũng Tàu (city): South Vietnam

 After the Geneva Agreement was signed, the State of Vietnam and Republic of Vietnam resettled 1 million people from the North to southern Vietnam, including more than 800,000 Catholic Christians.
 Three temporary resettlement camps were established in Vung Tau.
-The local government placed these new residents at key locations along Route 15 (now is National Route 51) such as Bến Đá, Thắng Nhất, Thắng Nhì, Rạch Dừa, Phước Thắng and Phước Thành, forming many religious Catholic parishes throughout the region.
+The local government placed these new residents at key locations along Route 15 (now National Route 51) such as Bến Đá, Thắng Nhất, Thắng Nhì, Rạch Dừa, Phước Thắng and Phước Thành, forming many religious Catholic parishes throughout the region.

 With a strategic location right at the sea route close to the capital city of Saigon, the government of the Republic of Vietnam and its allies in the United States, Australia, and South Korea consolidated and developed Vung Tau into a strategic defense spot.
 After taking over French military facilities here, the Army of the Republic of Vietnam established many large training facilities such as the Training Center for Rural Construction Officers, the Communications School, and the Military Police School, Cade School and Military Hospital.

 During the Vietnam War, the 1st Australian Logistics Support Group was based in Vũng Tàu - as were various United States military units at different times.
 Vũng Tàu also became popular for R&R, among in-country US, Australian and New Zealand personnel.

 Due to its rising significance as a military base and coastal beach resort, Vung Tau attracted a large number of residents during the war time.
 Its population rose from 29,390 in 1955 to a whopping 119,300 in 1973.